Singleton algorithms for the Constraint Satisfaction Problem: Introduction

-Following the ideas from \cite{PCSPBible}, we characterize the power of the singleton versions of such algorithms by the existence of a polymorphism in $\Pol(\mathbb A,\mathbb B)$ that is symmetric enough.
-The first main result of the paper is presented in Table \ref{TableCharacterization}.
-For every algorithm or combination of algorithms from Section \ref{SECTIONUniversalAlgorithms} we provide a criterion for the algorithm to solve $\PCSP(\mathbb A,\mathbb B)$.
-This criterion is formulated in terms of palette block symmetric polymorphisms, which are formally defined in Section \ref{SUBSECTIONPaletteOperationDefinition}.
-To explain the idea of such polymorphisms, let us consider the singleton version of the BLP.
-As shown in Table \ref{TableCharacterization}, this algorithm solves $\PCSP(\mathbb A,\mathbb B)$ if and only if $\Pol(\mathbb A,\mathbb B)$ contains an $(\underbrace{\overline{m},\dots,\overline{m}}_{n})$-palette block symmetric function for all $m$ and $n$.
+Our classification of singleton algorithms is collected in Table \ref{TableCharacterization}, which constitutes the first main result of the paper.
+For every algorithm or combination of algorithms from Section \ref{SECTIONUniversalAlgorithms}, we provide a criterion for solving $\PCSP(\mathbb A,\mathbb B)$.
+This criterion is formulated in terms of palette symmetric polymorphisms, which are formally defined in Section \ref{SUBSECTIONPaletteOperationDefinition}.
+Similar polymorphisms first appeared in \cite{ArcConsAndFriends} in the context of the singleton arc-consistency algorithm.
+To illustrate the idea of such polymorphisms, consider the singleton version of BLP.
+As shown in Table \ref{TableCharacterization}, this algorithm solves $\PCSP(\mathbb A,\mathbb B)$ if and only if $\Pol(\mathbb A,\mathbb B)$ contains an $(\underbrace{\overline{m},\dots,\overline{m}}_{n})$-palette symmetric function for all $m$ and $n$.
 Such a function has arity $m\cdot n$, with its arguments divided into $n$ blocks of $m$ variables each.
-We require the function to be symmetric within blocks (permutations of variables inside a block do not change the result), but only on tuples that additionally satisfy the palette property.
+We require the function to be symmetric within blocks (permutations of variables inside a block do not change the result), but only on tuples that satisfy the palette property.
 A tuple is a palette tuple if any element that appears in it must completely fill one of the overlined blocks.
-For example, $(\overline 3,\overline 3,\overline 3)$-palette block symmetric function $f$ must satisfy the identity
+For example, $(\overline 3,\overline 3,\overline 3)$-palette symmetric function $f$ must satisfy the identity

 since the first and third blocks are overlined and completely filled with $x$ and $y$, respectively.
+A detailed discussion on how to go from minions to palette symmetric polymorphisms is given in Section \ref{SUBSECTIONPathFromMinionToPalette}.

-Among the possible combinations of algorithms, the singleton version of the BLP+AIP algorithm turned out to be very powerful.
+Among the possible combinations of algorithms, the singleton version of the BLP+AIP is particularly powerful.
 The second main result of the paper is the following theorem.

 \begin{thm} Suppose $\mathbb A$ is a finite relational structure having a WNU polymorphism such that $|\proj_{i}(R^{\mathbb A})|<8$ for every $R$ and $i\in [\arity(R)]$.
 Then $\Singl(\BLP+\AIP)$ solves $\CSP(\mathbb A)$. \end{thm}